Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 The effect of hormonal pills on the body

-Doctors also note that the use of contraceptives helps to normalize the menstrual cycle and reduce pain during menstruation.
+Doctors also note that the use of contraceptives helps normalize the menstrual cycle and reduce pain during menstruation.
 Sometimes in women with skin problems, in particular acne, acne disappears from taking hormones.
 This is due to the fact that acne was caused by a hormonal imbalance in the body, and birth control pills eliminated this problem.

 CATEGORIES